Retinexformer: One-stage Retinex-based Transformer for Low-light Image Enhancement

 \textbf{Plain Methods.} Plain methods like histogram equalization~\cite{he_1,he_5,he_2,he_3,he} and Gama Correction (GC)~\cite{gc_1,gc_3,gc_2} directly amplify the low visibility and contrast of under-exposed images.
 Yet, these methods barely consider the illumination factors, making the enhanced images perceptually inconsistent with the real normal-light scenes.

 \textbf{Traditional Cognition Methods.} Different from plain algorithms, conventional methods~\cite{retinex_1,retinex_4,retinex_3,retinex_5,retinex_6} bear the illumination factors into consideration.
 They rely on the Retinex theory and treat the reflectance component of the low-light image as a plausible solution of the enhanced result.
 For example, Guo \emph{et al.}~\cite{lime} propose to refine the initial estimated illumination map by imposing a structure prior on it.
-Wang \emph{et al.}~\cite{retinex_6} design an algorithm NPE to preserve the naturalness of details during the enhancement of non-uniform illumination images.
-However, these methods naively assume that the low-light images are corruption-free, leading to severe noise and color distortion issues during the enhancement process.
-Besides, these methods rely on hand-crafted priors, usually requiring careful parameter tweaking and suffering from poor generalization ability.
+Yet, these methods naively assume that the low-light images are corruption-free, leading to severe noise and color distortion in the enhancement.
+Plus, these methods rely on hand-crafted priors, usually requiring careful parameter tweaking and suffering from poor generalization ability.

-\textbf{Deep Learning Methods.} With the rapid progress of deep learning, CNN~\cite{le-gan,zero_reference,enlightengan,jin2022unsupervised,rct,llnet,mbllen,deep_lpf,sharma2021nighttime,deep_upe,mirnet,kind,lednet} has been widely used in low-light image enhancement.
-For instance, Lore \emph{et al.}~\cite{llnet} propose a stacked sparse denoising auto-encoder LLNet for joint low-light enhancement and noise suppression.
-Wei \emph{et al.}~\cite{retinex_net} and follow-up works~\cite{kind_plus,kind} combine the Retinex decomposition with deep learning.
+\textbf{Deep Learning Methods.} With the rapid progress of deep learning, CNN~\cite{le-gan,zero_reference,enlightengan,llnet,mbllen,deep_lpf,sharma2021nighttime,deep_upe,mirnet,kind,lednet} has been widely used in low-light image enhancement.
+For instance, Wei \emph{et al.}~\cite{retinex_net} and follow-up works~\cite{kind_plus,kind} combine the Retinex decomposition with deep learning.
 However, these methods usually suffer from a tedious multi-stage training pipeline.
 Several CNNs are employed to learn or adjust different components of the Retinex model, respectively.
 Wang \emph{et al.}~\cite{deep_upe} propose a one-stage Retinex-based CNN, dubbed DeepUPE, to directly predict the illumination map.
 Nonetheless, DeepUPE does not consider the corruption factors, leading to amplified noise and color distortion when lighting up under-exposed photos.
-In addition, these CNN-based methods also show limitations in capturing long-range dependencies.
+In addition, these CNN-based methods also show limitations in capturing long-range dependencies of different regions.